ProtoPie/enterprise-onpremises/README.md

 *[English](README.md) ∙ [简体中文](docs/README.zh-Hans.md) ∙ [日本語](docs/README.ja.md) ∙ [한국인](docs/README.ko.md)*

-# ProtoPie Enterprise with On-Premises Server
+# Deploying ProtoPie Enterprise on an On-Premises Server

 This is the official guide for deploying ProtoPie Enterprise using Docker Compose on your on-premises servers.